radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 <h3>Fin.</h3>

 And that's it!
 Now you've got a Ruby environment you can use to write your (first?)
 Rails application in with such minimal effort.
 A good read after this would be the <a href='http://guides.rubyonrails.org'>official guides for Ruby on Rails</a>.
 Or perhaps the documentation on the <a href='http://rvm.beginrescueend.com'>RVM site</a> which goes into using things such as <a href='http://rvm.beginrescueend.com/gemsets/basics/'>gemsets</a> and the exceptionally helpful <a href='http://rvm.beginrescueend.com/workflow/rvmrc/#project'>per-project .rvmrc file</a>.
-A quick way to generate an `.rvmrc` file is to run a command like this inside the project
+A quick way to generate an `.rvmrc` file is to run a command like this inside the project:

-    rvm use 1.9.2@rails3 --rvmrc
+    rvm use 1.9.3@rails3 --rvmrc

 RVM is such a powerful tool and comes in handy for day-to-day Ruby development.
 Use it, and not the packages from apt to live a life of development luxury.